EstellaHumanoids/Humanoid-Robot/README.md

 ## Quick Start
 1. Browse 3D models: `/designs/`
 2. Check documentation and guides: `/docs/`
-3. Build a module or modify designs: download from `current/` folder for latest version.
+3. Build a module or modify designs: download from `V01` folder for first version.

 **File formats:** STEP and STL for compatibility; editable CAD files included where possible.